nielsruys/workshop-unit-testing/README.md

 ## Prerequisites

-[https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019](Download and install Visual Studio 2019 version 16.3 or higher) with the .NET Core cross-platform development workload (in the Other Toolsets section) selected.
+[Download and install Visual Studio 2019 version 16.3 or higher](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) with the **.NET Core cross-platform development** workload (in the **Other Toolsets** section) selected.

 ## Examples with [test-doubles](TestDoubles)